yxsamliu/llvm-project/clang/docs/ClangCommandLineReference.rst

 Generate code which only uses the general purpose registers (AArch64 only)

+.. option:: -mmark-bti-property

+Add .note.gnu.property with BTI to assembly files (AArch64 only)

 .. option:: -msve-vector-bits=<arg>

 Specify the size in bits of an SVE vector register.
 Defaults to the vector length agnostic value of "scalable".
 (AArch64 only)